Bunkface: Celebrating milestones (2014–2016)

-Their third album, Malam Ini Kita Punya, was released in 2014 under Sony Music Entertainment.
-The band celebrated their 10th anniversary in 2016 with a major concert, Bunkface X Live in Kuala Lumpur, at Chin Woo Stadium, where they also launched a compilation album of their greatest hits.
+The band celebrated their 10th anniversary in 2016 with a major concert, Bunkface X Live in Kuala Lumpur, at Chin Woo Stadium, where they launched a compilation album of their greatest hits.

-National pride (2018-2019)
+National pride (2018–2019)

-In 2018, Bunkface composed the official theme song for Malaysia’s National Day, Kita Punya Malaysia.
-The following year, they released their fourth album, POP, and performed at prestigious music festivals in Indonesia (Road to Soundrenaline Indonesia and Big Bang Jakarta Music Festival).
+In 2018, Bunkface composed the official theme song for Malaysia’s National Day, "Kita Punya Malaysia".
+The following year, they released their fourth album, POP, and performed at music festivals in Indonesia (Road to Soundrenaline Indonesia and Big Bang Jakarta Music Festival).

-Recent years (2022-2024)
+Recent years (2022–2024)

 In 2022, Bunkface celebrated their 15th anniversary with a two-night concert, 15 Years of Korang, drawing over 10,000 fans.
-In 2023, they delighted fans in Borneo with their Rock In Borneo solo concert in Kota Kinabalu, Sabah.
+In 2023, they performed in Borneo with their Rock In Borneo solo concert in Kota Kinabalu, Sabah.

-In 2024, Bunkface returned to Dewan Filharmonik Petronas (DFP) for a solo concert featuring 20 of their greatest hits, captivating over 1,000 attendees and solidifying their legacy as one of Malaysia’s iconic bands.
+In 2024, Bunkface returned to Dewan Filharmonik Petronas (DFP) for a solo concert featuring 20 of their hits.

-Legacy and impact

-Over nearly two decades, Bunkface has solidified its place as one of Malaysia's most influential bands.
-Their ability to seamlessly blend punk-rock energy with relatable lyrics in both Malay and English has earned them a loyal fanbase across generations.
-From their humble beginnings in Klang to performing on international stages, Bunkface continues to inspire and resonate with fans through their music and unwavering passion for the art.

 Musical style and influences

-Bunkface considers their music as Pop Punk, and they have cited Sum 41, Green Day, Blink 182, Fall Out Boy, The Offspring, Simple Plan, Good Charlotte, Yellowcard and Nofx as their main influences.
+Bunkface considers their music as pop punk, and they have cited Sum 41, Green Day, Blink 182, Fall Out Boy, The Offspring, Simple Plan, Good Charlotte, Yellowcard and Nofx as their main influences.